What is Pond Scum?

 Algae is a sign that there are pond nutrients present.
 In high enough concentrations these can pose health risks.
 Some algae is okay.
 Algae provides food to small aquatic critters at the bottom of the pond's food chain.
 A pond that is overtaken by algae can cause problems with fish, and other wildlife that use the pond.

 1.Chemicals- Kill existing growth.
-The Algae Control Pack yields the fastest results.
-Granular algaecide like Cutrine for extended algae control.
+The liquid Algaecides with treatment catalysts yield the fastest results.
+For long=term control use a dry algaecide like Cutrine Granular Algaecide for extended algae control.

 2.Natural treatments- Manage nutrients present in water.
 Nutrient management products include Muck Remover, Pond Cleanse, and Phosphate Eliminator.
 Each of these treatments serves a different purpose.
 Muck Remover consumes nutrient-rich sludge at the bottom of the pond.
 Good bacteria in Pond Cleanse packets break down nitrate, nitrite and ammonia that is suspended in water.
 Phosphate Eliminator targets phosphate in water.